How to Spend One Day in Badlands National Park

 The unparalleled beauty of the area was undeniable.
 On top of that, Badlands National Park felt like a breath of fresh area in the entire national park system (or at least as long as it appeared to us).

 Despite the busiest season (summer weather ought to play a big part in it) and almost the weekend, the park felt empty.
-Not exactly deserted, but compared with frequently-visited national parks in California, Utah, and Arizona, it was a traveler’s dream come true.
+Not exactly deserted, but compared with frequently-visited national parks in the American Southwest, it was a traveler’s dream come true.

 All you need is to linger long enough at one overlook, which we often did (Roshan blamed it on me, for taking way too many pictures), and that large coach tour drives away, taking with it the majority of the onlookers… And just like that, within a few minutes you have this small corner of Badlands National Park all to yourself.